 42) Conventional vs. Convection.

-Convection cooking has been around for awhile.
+Convection cooking has been around for a while.
 Newer ovens often offer the choice when you set them for baking.
 With a greater airflow, convection heating creates higher, crustier, baked goods.
 Cookies will be fuller and have a crispy exterior with a soft center.
-Breads develop a nicely browned, crusty texture.
+Bread develops a nicely browned, crusty texture.

 So when should you use convection?
 If the recipe calls for convection, of course.
 But even if it doesn’t, try the convection setting.
 Most baked goods benefit from the airflow and drying effect.